Gillespie County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Gillespie County is $67,799.
 This is 11% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 14% lower.
+It is also 14% lower than the national median of $78,538.
 The poverty rate stands at 9.5%.
 This is 31% lower than the state poverty rate of 13.8%.
 The unemployment rate is 3.8%.
 This is 25% lower than the state rate of 5.1%.
 The median home value is $432,300.
 Housing costs are 66% higher than the state median of $260,400.
 The home-value-to-income ratio of 6.4x suggests that housing affordability is a significant concern for many residents.
 71.0% of occupied housing units are owner-occupied.
 This homeownership rate is 14% higher than the state average of 62.6%.

 Race & Ethnicity